 2011-12: Lewington made his WHL debut as a 16-year-old, skating in 44 games for the Medicine Hat Tigers in his first season.
 He finished +7 with 3 assists and had 46 penalty minutes.
 Medicine Hat finished third in the Central Division and reached the second round in the playoffs.
 Lewington played in all eight playoff games and was -1 with 1 assist and 2 penalty minutes.

-2012-13: Lewington skated in 69 of 72 games for Medicine Hat in his second season – missing three games due to a "lower body injury".
+2012-13: Lewington skated in 69 of 72 games for Medicine Hat in his second season – missing three games due to a “lower body injury”.
 He scored 2 goals with 24 assists and was +14 while leading the Tigers with 131 penalty minutes.
 Medicine Hat slipped to fourth in the Central Division and again reached the second round in the playoffs.
 Lewington scored 1 goal in the playoffs and was -6 with 14 penalty minutes in eight games.
-He was ranked 66th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+He was ranked 66th amongst North American skaters in the Central Scouting final rankings and was selected by Washington in the seventh round (204th overall) in the 2013 NHL Draft.

 2013-14: Lewington was one of four Medicine Hat defensemen to top the 25-point mark while once again leading the Tigers in penalty minutes in his third WHL season.
 He scored 7 goals with 31 assists and was +40 with 121 penalty minutes in 68 regular season games.
 Medicine Hat finished third in the Central Division before reaching the Eastern Conference finals against Memorial Cup champion Edmonton.
 Lewington had 3 assists and was +2 with 26 penalty minutes in 18 playoff games.